 Postal Office Name

 The name of the municipality (for example, city or village) in which is situated the post office through which the user takes delivery of physical messages.
+It corresponds to the PhysicalDeliveryOfficeName of X.411.

 Postal Office Number